neverinfamous/R2-Manager-Worker/README.md

 ### Recently Completed ✅

 - ✅ **Folder Management** - Create, rename, copy, move, and delete folders with breadcrumb navigation (v1.1.0)
+- ✅ **File & Folder Rename** - Right-click context menu to rename files and folders with validation (v1.1.0)

 ### Planned Features

-- **Copy and Move files to folders**- Copy and move files and folders to other folders and not just to other buckets as it is now
+- **Copy and Move files to folders** - Copy and move files and folders to other folders and not just to other buckets as it is now
-- **Rename folder** - Add ability to rename folder
 - **Support toml files** - Add .toml to allowed upload file types with the code icon
 - **Filter by filename** - Filter through file lists by filename input
 - **AWS S3 Migration** - Add support for migrating AWS S3 to R2